Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 `eslint --init`

-update .eslintrc.json (I use airbnb style)
+update .eslintrc.json (I use airbnb style and have set the environment to browser so it doesn't throw annoying errors)

 **Webpack setup**